susanahan/jw-takehome/README.md

 *	Add your choice of CSS animations to make the page more slick and interactive
 *	Add your choice of build tasks to optimize your app as you see fit
 *	Target the latest versions of Chrome and Firefox for cross-browser compatibility.
 Support for Edge, IE11, and Safari is a plus

+###### Thoughts
+I really enjoyed making this website.
+It was fun trying to figure out the best way to create the layout. :)